ben-walker/fractal-fish/README.md

 ### Microservices

-- [hashit](./services/hashit/) (Hashit encodes passwords with argon2, and validates that a plain password matches an encoded hash)
+- [Hashit](./services/hashit/) encodes passwords with argon2, and validates that a plain password matches an encoded hash

 ### Archived Packages